data-apis/array-api/latest/_sources/design_topics/copies_views_and_mutation.rst.txt

 Copy-view behaviour and mutability
 ==================================

+.. admonition:: Mutating views
+   :class: important

+   Array API consumers are *strongly* advised to avoid *any* mutating operations when an array object may be either a "view" (i.e., an array whose data refers to memory that belongs to another array) or own memory of which one or more other array objects may be views.
+This admonition may become more strict in the future (e.g., this specification may require that view mutation be prohibited and trigger an exception).
+Accordingly, only perform mutation operations (e.g., in-place assignment) when absolutely confident that array data belongs to one, and only one, array object.

 Strided array implementations (e.g. NumPy, PyTorch, CuPy, MXNet) typically have the concept of a "view", meaning an array containing data in memory that belongs to another array (i.e. a different "view" on the original data).